Meet the Board and Staff of the Red Lodge Area Community Foundation

 “I serve on the Foundation board as a way to give back to the communities I live in, and I can serve as a liaison between the communities of Roberts and Red Lodge.”

-We’d sing Alan’s praises, but he can do it much better himself — he sang with the Anchorage Opera Chorus for decades and now sings with a local group called Home Brewed Harmony as well as the Roberts United Methodist and Red Lodge Community Church choirs.
-Alan returned to his family farm in Montana in 2008 to care for his parents, after 30 years of regulatory compliance and environmental permitting work in California and Alaska with one of the largest U.S. energy companies.
-He’s served on boards for organizations promoting the performing arts, preventing environmental pollution, and assisting people with HIV/AIDS, and his local board service includes the Roberts Community Foundation.
-Alan is an avid international traveler and recently spent the summers of 2022 and 2023 (July-October) volunteering at a guest house in the Old City of Jerusalem”
+We would sing Alan’s praises, but he can do it much better himself.
+He sang with the Anchorage Opera Chorus for decades and now sings with a local group called Homebrewed Harmony as well as the Roberts United Methodist and Red Lodge Community Church choirs.
+Alan returned to his family farm in Montana in 2008 to care for his parents after 30 years of regulatory compliance and environmental permitting work in California and Alaska with one of the largest U.S. energy companies.
+He has served on boards for organizations promoting the performing arts, preventing environmental pollution, and assisting people with HIV/AIDS.
+His local board service includes the Roberts Community Foundation.
+Alan is an avid international traveler and recently spent the summers of 2022 and 2023 (July-October) volunteering at a guest house in the Old City of Jerusalem.

-Affiliations: ARCO/ConocoPhillips, Anchorage Opera Guild, Alaska Center for the Performing Arts, Pacific Northwest Pollution Prevention Resource Center (Seattle), Green Star, Inc. (Anchorage), Alaskan AIDS Assistance Association Rimrock Opera Board of Directors (Billings), Roberts Community Foundation, Roberts United Methodist Church, Notre Dame Sisters of Sion, Elijah Interfaith Institute.
+ARCO/ConocoPhillips, Anchorage Opera Guild, Alaska Center for the Performing Arts, Pacific Northwest Pollution Prevention Resource Center (Seattle), Green Star, Inc. (Anchorage), Alaskan AIDS Assistance Association, Rimrock Opera Board of Directors (Billings), Roberts Community Foundation, Roberts United Methodist Church.

 Don Redfoot, Board Member